liquidm/druid-dumbo/README.md

 The easiest way to use dumbo is via environment variables:

  * DRUID_DATASOURCE - set it to your druid datasource
  * DRUID_MYSQL_HOST - defaults to 'localhost'
  * DRUID_MYSQL_USER - defaults to 'druid'
  * DRUID_MYSQL_PASSWORD - you should really have one ;)
  * DRUID_MYSQL_DB' - defaults to 'druid'
  * DRUID_MYSQL_TABLE - defaults to 'segments'
- * DRUID_S3_BUCKET - the s3 bucket to generate to
- * DRUID_S3_PREFIX - the s3 prefix to generate to
+ * DRUID_OUTPUT_PATH - where to generate segments too
  * DRUID_HDFS_FILEPATTERN - optional, defaults to '/events/*/*/*/*/part*'
  * DRUID_MAX_HOURS_PER_JOB - optional, limit the number of hours to be scheduled per run
  * DRUID_RESCAN - optional, set to 1 to rescan existing S3 segments where the HDFS input is newer